Tipiokk/BrainSeg/README.md

 All the commands from the BrainSeg pipeline are run from its repository which is located in ~/pipeline/Brainseg.
 From there, most commands are run with the following line :
 `./run.sh <command> path_to_your_config_file.ini`

 ## Full Process

 ### 1) Segmentation of histological sections
 The segmentation step consists of semi-automatically outlining the white matter and cortical regions in the histological sections, using QuPath.

+To compute the segmentation, you will need the following variables

 ### 2) Merge cells based on the performed segmentation